 - A. Variable staffing is modeled on MGTI staff to case volume ratios in the context of a new, start-up operation, with attention to ensuring coverage by medical and surgical physician specialists and patient safety.
-Support personnel are allocated based on initial case volume projections with capacity to expand with volume growth.
-See also comprehensive project description for more information (p.18). - In general, fixed staffing will be maintained through MGTI including quality/data management, regulatory /compliance, and senior level oversight functions.
+Support personnel are allocated based on initial volume projections with capacity to expand with volume growth.
+See Comprehensive Project Description for more information. - B. In general fixed staffing will be maintained through MGTI including quality/data management, regulatory compliance, and senior level oversight functions.